 EDF is currently the only developer building new nuclear plant in the UK.

-Under the UK system, developers act as the licensees for nuclear new build, with responsibility for arranging the financing, planning and regulatory approval for new plant.
+Under the UK regulatory system, developers act as the licensees for nuclear new build.
+They are responsible for arranging financing, and securing planning and regulatory approval for new power plants.

 EDF and its investment partner CGN, and the currently inactive development groups Horizon and NuGen, are introduced below.

-EDF is proposing to build four EPR reactors in partnership with CGN (China General Nuclear Power Corporation), with the first two units now under construction at Hinkley Point C, Somerset.
-EDF will also support CGN’s proposed development of the Hualong HPR1000 reactor at Bradwell, Essex.
+EDF is proposing to build four EPR reactors, with the first two units now under construction at Hinkley Point C, Somerset.

 EDF entered the UK nuclear generation market in 2009 with its acquisition of British Energy, which operated eight formerly state-owned nuclear power stations.
 UK utility group Centrica retains a 20 per cent stake in the existing stations, but withdrew from a proposed new build collaboration in 2013.